shabtronic/SeedCom/README.md

 static uint8_t line_coding_fs[7] = {0x00, 0x10, 0x0E, 0x00, 0x00, 0x00, 0x08};

+rebuild your libdaisy.a

-for 921600 - tested and works fine
+max speed so far is 921600 - tested and works fine

 How do I upload files to flash